diegochagas/todo/README.md

-# Todo
+# To Do

-Project build with React.js and Typescript
+Project of a todo list built with React.js and Typescript

 ## To run locally